rmcnamara4/NLP_Projects/week_01_core_nlp_foundations/sentiment_classification/README.md

 # Week 1 – Sentiment Classification with Traditional ML

 ## 📌 Objective
+The goal of this project is to build and evaluate multiple text classification models on a balanced dataset, comparing architectures such as Logistic Regression, XGBoost, LightGBM, and CatBoost.
+We apply consistent text preprocessing (including TF–IDF feature extraction) and model training to identify the best-performing approach based on validation F1 score.
+The final output includes performance metrics, code for reproducibility, and a baseline for future model improvements.

 ## 🧩 Skills & Concepts
 - **Text Preprocessing:** tokenization, lemmatization, stopword removal, number replacement